 Tears are made up of oil, water, and mucus.
 Each component works to protect and nourish the cornea of the eye.
 The mucin layer spreads tears evenly over the surface of the eye while the smooth oil layer prevents evaporation of the water layer.
-Dry eye symptoms can develop if the tears evaporate too quickly or are not able to spread evenly over the cornea as a result of deficiencies with any of the three tear layers.
+Dryness can develop if the tears evaporate too quickly or are not able to spread evenly over the cornea as a result of deficiencies with any of the three tear layers.

+These solutions can replace tears for those with a deficiency.
 Some eye drops with low viscosity are watery and thin.
-These drops tend to provide quick relief, but the soothing is often short-lived causing you to use the drops very frequently to maintain dry eye relief.
+These drops tend to provide a quick fix, but this is often short-lived causing you to use the drops very frequently.

 There are two categories of gel eye drops:

-Preservative-free eye drops contain fewer additives and are generally recommended if you wish to use the drops more than four times per day or if you experience moderate to severe dry eyes.
+Preservative-free eye drops contain fewer additives and are generally recommended if you wish to use the drops more than four times per day or if you experience moderate to severe dryness.
 These drops often come in single-dose vials and are usually more expensive.
 In general, eye doctors agree that it’s better to use preservative-free eye drops whenever possible.

 his gel is preservative-free and great for sensitive eyes at any time of day.
 Refresh Celluvisc Gel is preservative-free and comes in sterile, single-use vials.

 Refresh Celluvisc Gel is made of a special, thicker formula that contains several of the same healthy components as natural tears.
 Check price and purchase Refresh on Amazon.